vieozhu/MobilenetV2_image_classify/README.md

 # MobilenetV2_image_classify
-use MobilenetV2 classified images based on TF-slim
+Image classification based on MobilenetV2 using TF-Slim